apioo/psx/doc/design/command.rst

 --------

 A command is a piece of code which takes some arguments and executes a specific task.
-You can see a command like an controller but without the request/response context.
-A command can be executed from the command line or from an controller/command.
-I.e. if you have a command which sends an email if an payment process was successful you could execute this command directly from the controller and also from an cron in order to complete payments.
-In contrast to an symfony command an psx command was not designed for cli that means you can not access user input.
+You can see a command like a controller but without the request/response context.
+A command can be executed from the command line or from a controller/command.
+I.e. if you have a command which sends an email if a payment process was successful you could execute this command directly from the controller and also from a cron in order to complete payments.
+In contrast to a symfony command a psx command was not designed for cli that means you can not access user input.
 All settings which the command needs must be available in the parameters.
-But we have build an symfony command which takes the user input and triggers an PSX command.
+But we have build a symfony command which takes the user input and triggers a PSX command.

 Usage
 -----